ICRAR/boinc-magphys/machine-setup/boinc-server/README.markdown

 This directory contains the files to build the various types of server required to support the POGS project in the AWS cloud.

 The **fabfile.py** does all the heavy lifting for building the environments.
+It loads all the Python and the GlusterFS client

 # BASE AMI